rsrbk/SmileToUnlock/README.md

 Check out my other libraries
 --

-[SRCountdownTimer](https://github.com/rsrbk/SRCountdownTimer) - a simple circle countdown with a configurable timer.
+[SRCountdownTimer](https://github.com/rsrbk/SRCountdownTimer) - a simple circle countdown with a configurable timer.<br>
 [SRAttractionsMap](https://github.com/rsrbk/SRAttractionsMap) - the map with attractions on which you can click and see the full description.

 License